-We have audited the accompanying financial statements of the Bond Financing Program Fund of the California Health Facilities Financing Authority (CHFFA) (Bond Program) as of and for the year ended June 30, 2022, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of the Bond Financing Program Fund of the California Health Facilities Financing Authority (CHFFA) (Bond Program) as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Bond Program of CHFFA as of June 30, 2022, and the changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Bond Program of CHFFA as of June 30, 2023 and 2022, and the changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.